-Which of the three measurements (length, time, or velocity) gives the most uncertainty of measurement?
+Which of the three measurements (length, time, or velocity) gives the most uncertainty of measurement using the meter stick and stopwatch?
 Would you consider this uncertainty significant, moderate, or insignificant?
 Why?
+Do your graphs match what you expected for constant velocity motion?